Kendall Campground is located at 80 Kendall Road, south of Jamestown, Kentucky, just below Wolf Creek Dam, which forms beautiful Lake Cumberland.

 Whispering Pines Trail, located within the campground, is a non-strenuous trail approximately half a mile long.

-Each campsite has a picnic table, fire ring and lantern post.
+Each campsite has a picnic table, fire ring/grill and lantern post.
 A group day-use picnic shelter with water and electric hookups is available as well.

-A boat ramp, fish cleaning station, basketball court, horseshoe pit, hiking trail and playground are located within the park.
+A boat ramp, fish cleaning station, basketball court, horseshoe pit, hiking trail and playgrounds are located within the park.

 The campground overlooks the river, offering sweeping scenic views.
 Dense stands of mature hardwoods forest the site, offering scenic views, pleasant shade and wildlife habitat.
 Because of the temperate climate and relatively long recreation season, the lake provides varied outdoor recreational opportunities for millions of visitors each year.